Discovery of Ancient Globular Cluster Candidates in the Relic, a Quiescent Galaxy at $z=2.5$: Introduction

 A hallmark of the standard $\Lambda$CDM cosmological framework asserts that galaxies assemble piecewise, continually fueling new generations of star formation via in-flowing gas and the accretion of smaller satellite galaxies.
 Understanding this process is key to understanding how modern massive galaxies, including our own Milky Way, form and evolve.
 Direct observations of compact star clusters at high redshift, when the Universe is only a few billion years old, therefore provide critical evidence necessary to map out the hierarchical growth process at the earliest times.
 This is because ultimately most star formation occurs in clusters \citep{Lada2003, Krumholz2019}, with a significant fraction therein occurring in the compact, star-forming clusters observed at early epochs \citep[e.g.,][]{Adamo2020}.
 Therefore, the problem of understanding the structural evolution of galaxies in a hierarchical framework is inherently linked to the density and resulting lifetimes of their building blocks, stellar associations.

 Little is known about how and when long-lived, dense globular clusters (GCs) in the Milky Way and nearby galaxies formed.
 The theoretical consensus is that GCs generally emerge from regions within the interstellar medium with violent conditions, including high gas densities, turbulent velocities, and hence extreme gas pressures \citep[see e.g.,][]{Kruijssen2014}.
-There are thought to be two main GC formation channels, including in-situ formation or the stripping of accreted satellites \citep{BrodieStrader2006, Pota2013, LiGnedin2014, Harris2015, ForbesRemus2018, Dolfi2021, Kluge2023}.
+GCs are thought to form primarily in situ, while the stripping of accreted satellites provides an important channel for assembling GC systems in massive galaxies \citep{BrodieStrader2006, Pota2013, LiGnedin2014, Harris2015, ForbesRemus2018, Dolfi2021, Kluge2023}.
 Observationally, both massive elliptical galaxies and spiral galaxies with prominent bulges have long been known to host two populations of GCs, one that is metal-rich and red, and another that is metal-poor and relatively bluer in color \citep[e.g.][]{Peng2004, Faifer2011, Brodie2012, Usher2012, Pota2013}.